nyuwireless-unipd/ns3-mmwave/doc/manual/source/python.rst

 ############################

 In principle, this should work (and should generate the 32-bit bindings).
-However, maintainers have not been able to complete this port as of ns-3.29.
+However, maintainers have not been available to complete this port to date.
 We would welcome suggestions on how to enable scanning for MacOS.

 Organization of the Modular Python Bindings